lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     At every step, the following operations usually occur when performing a MD simulation:

-    - the forces between the atoms are calculated from the potential, here Lennard-Jones with given parameters :math:`\epsilon` and :math:`\sigma`,
+    - the forces between the atoms are calculated from the potential (here Lennard-Jones),
     - the acceleration of each atom is evaluated from the Newtonian equation,
     - the velocity and position of each atom are updated according to the calculated acceleration, typically using the Verlet algorithm, or similar.

 ..  container:: justify

-    The system is now ready.
-Let us continue filling up the input script and adding commands in order to perform an actual molecular dynamics simulation that will start from the final state of the energy minimization.
     In the same input script, after the *minimization* command, add the following
     lines: